-You might be overwhelmed with all these steps, at the beginning this is normal and maybe you will define your own methodology on how to develop you app after your first Mobile App.
+In conclusion, you might be overwhelmed with all these steps, at the beginning this is normal and maybe you will define your own methodology on how to create your mobile app.
 This article is just here to give you some structure and guidelines.

-In case you feel that you cannot achieve this goal by yourself, District 11 Solutions will be more than happy to assist you, we have experts in UI / UX design, developers in both platform iOS and Android but also cross platform such as React Native.
+In case you feel that you cannot achieve this goal by yourself, District 11 Solutions will be more than happy to assist you to create your mobile app, we have experts in UI / UX design, developers in both platform iOS and Android but also cross platform such as React Native.